CopernicaMarketingSoftware/Documentation/MarketingSuite/send-app/sender-domains.md

 If you set up a sender domain you are asked to configure your tracking and bounce domains.
 These are the hostnames that we use to track clicks, opens and errors.
-The suggested defaults, "clicks.yourdomain.com" and "bounce.yourdomain.com" are for most users sufficient.
+The suggested defaults, "clicks.yourdomain.com" and "bounce.yourdomain.com" are sufficient for most users.

-But be aware that if you configure the Marketing Suite to track clicks, all hyperlinks in your emails are going to be rewritten to use the click domain.
+Be aware, though, that if you configure the Marketing Suite to track clicks, all hyperlinks in your emails are going to be rewritten to use the click domain.
 The default "clicks.yourdomain.com" might look like a tracking domain to your users (which is not that strange, given the fact that it actually _is_ a tracking domain).
-If you rather have urls that look more neutral (for example "specialoffers.yourdomain.com", or "www2.yourdomain.com") you can change the click domain in the sender domain configuration.
+If you'd rather have urls that look more neutral (for example "specialoffers.yourdomain.com", or "www2.yourdomain.com") you can change the click domain in the sender domain configuration.

 The same applies to the bounce domain, although the bounce domain is less visible for the receivers of your email.
-It is only used for the envelope domain, and the envelope domain is normally not shown to users, unless they are going to inspect the original email source.
+It is only used for the envelope domain, and the envelope domain is normally not shown to users, unless they want to inspect the original email source.